pspete/psPAS/docs/collections/_docs/10-compatibility.md

   - Requires Parameters:
     - `op` (for single property update)
     - `operations` (for multiple updates)
-- The Classic API endpoint requires all of the account properties be passed to the function.
+- The 1st gen API endpoint requires all of the account properties be passed to the function.
   - Any current properties of the account not sent as part of the request will result in them being removed from the account.

 ### Invoke-PASCPMOperation